Weather Updates

 It is important to note that Dogs Victoria does not have the power to award monetary compensation, nor does it have the power to force a member to comply.
 As a member based organisation, it falls within our purview to determine breach or compliance with the Code, Constitution, Rules and/or Regulations and, assuming that a case is proven, impose an appropriate penalty.

-Should financial compensation be the outcome you seek, it may also be necessary to lodge a civil claim (e.g. VCAT).
+Should financial compensation be the outcome you seek, it may also be necessary to lodge a civil claim (such as with VCAT if you're in Victoria, or with the Magistrates’ Court of Victoria if you live interstate).

 Does Dogs Victoria provide a legal advisory service?